Clever-ISA/Clever-ISA/specs/Main.md

 - 0x016 (push*r*): Same as 0x014, but operates on the register indicated by `h`
 - 0x017 (pop*r*): Same as 0x015, but operates on the register indicated by `h`

+If the operand (opcodes 0x014 and 0x015) or the implicit register (opcodes 0x016 and 0x017) mention `sp`, the value of the register before the operation is used for the operand.
+All memory operations are atomic.

 ### Bulk Register Storage